Why You Should Write, Even If Nobody's Listening

 11. On that note, if we wish to grow as well-rounded, interesting people, we need fulfilment, personal projects and non-profit pursuits away from the office.

 12. Elizabeth Gilbert discusses the concept of ‘creative entitlement’ in her brilliant book, Big Magic.
 In short, your own reasons to create are reason enough.
-Do whatever brings you to live.
+Do whatever brings you to life.
 Follow your own fascinations.
 Create whatever causes you to feel alive.
 The rest will take care of itself.

 13. If you’re serious about living a more creative life, you should never stop writing, no matter what the outcome, and no matter how deep your anxieties and insecurities may be.